wdawson/okta.github.io/_source/_posts/2018-05-10-build-video-chat-app-with-javascript-webrtc-and-okta.md

   handleLogin();
 </script>
 ```
+{%endraw%}

 The code above initializes the Okta widget, handles user authentication, and logs some messages to the developer console to help you understand what's going on.

-The `okta` object you create above controls the widget's functionality: by creating a new instance of the `OktaSignIn` class and giving it your app-specific details, you're essentially telling Okta where your OpenID Connect server is and how to use it (Okta uses the [OpenID Connect protocol](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1) behind the scenes to power this login widget).
+The `okta` object you create above controls the widget's functionality: by creating a new instance of the `OktaSignIn` class and giving it your app-specific details, you're essentially telling Okta where your OpenID Connect server is and how to use it (Okta uses the [OpenID Connect protocol](/blog/2017/07/25/oidc-primer-part-1) behind the scenes to power this login widget).

 The `handleLogin` function you see above is what controls the session management in your app.
 If a user has just logged in (as part of the OIDC flow) then the user's access and ID tokens will be stored in HTML local storage so your app can remember who the user is.
 If the user was already logged in but is viewing the page, a message will be echoed to the console.
 And if the user is not logged in at all, then the login form will be rendered (via the `showLogin` function).